 Neurodivergent athletes, those with autism, ADHD, dyslexia, dyspraxia, and other neurological differences, bring unique strengths to the sporting world.
-These athletes often develop strategies that enhance their performance, whether it’s hyperfocus, creativity, pattern recognition, or resilience.
+These athletes often develop strategies that enhance their performance, whether it's hyperfocus, creativity, pattern recognition, or resilience.
 However, traditional sports structures can present barriers that limit participation and recognition.
+Read more about understanding neurodiversity and how it shows up across different settings.

 Several high-profile UK and US athletes have spoken openly about their neurodivergent experiences, helping to break stigmas and shift perspectives: